JustRedTTG/PGE_Docs/docs/source/sprites.rst

 Frames
 ------

-Further we can add animation for this we need to specify 2 or more images.
+For animation we need to specify 2 or more images.
-To do that we simply supply a "list" of image files
+To do that we simply supply a "list" of image files.
+Say we have 4 walking animation frames:

 .. code-block::

-    walk = pe.sprite.make(['walk_01.png', 'walk_02.png', 'walk_03.png', 'walk_04.png'],(100,100),(250,250), 0)
+    walk = pe.sprite.make(["walk_01.png", "walk_02.png", "walk_03.png", "walk_04.png"],(100,100),(250,250), 0)

 By default the image to be frame will be the first frame, in this case, "walk_01.png", to set the frame manually we would do: